finnito/Science/content/11sci/as90940/10-work.md

 > The amount of energy transferred/transformed (gained/lost).

 E.g. When you lift your backpack off the ground you are transferring some __chemical potential energy__ in your muscles into __gravitational potential energy__ in the backpack.
-You are doing __work__ on your backpack.
+You are doing __work__ on your backpack. <mark>If the overall energy does not change, no work is done.</mark>

 ---